isotopp/isotopp.github.io/content/posts/2020-11-27-backups-and-replication.md

 The server will periodically start new binlogs: When it becomes too large, when the server restarts, or when we ask it to do so using a `FLUSH BINARY LOGS` command.

-Each data changing transaction is being assigned a unique binlog position, and this way we also get a total order of all transactions (and that is becoming a problem later in the game).
+Every transaction that changes data is being assigned a unique binlog position, and this way we also get a total order of all transactions (and that is becoming a problem later in the game).

 ![](/uploads/2020/11/replication-02.png)